Wandalen/wTools/module/core/clone_dyn/task/fix_test_issues_task.md

 ### Changelog
 *   [Increment 1 | 2025-07-01 21:37 UTC] Applied fixes for `the_module`, `a_id`, and `clone_dyn` attribute resolution errors in test files.
+*   [Increment 2 | 2025-07-01 21:40 UTC] Performed final verification of `clone_dyn` ecosystem, confirming all tests and lints pass.
 *   [Initial] Plan created to address test failures in `clone_dyn`.
 *   [v2] Refined plan to be more efficient, combining fixes into a single increment before a dedicated verification increment.